spolu/warp/README.md

 $ warp open goofy-dev
 ```

+This will create a new warp **goofy-dev** and will connect you to it locally
-From there, anyone can connect (read-only) to your warp with:
+with write-access.
+From there, anyone can connect (read-only) to your warp
+with:

 ```shell
 $ warp connect goofy-dev
 ```

+Creating a new warp spawns a new shell, and closing it is therefore as easy as
+killing that shell with `exit` or `CTRL-D`.

 #### Granting and revoking write-access